vishvAsa/mImAMsA/devatA-kANDam/articles/kastUri-kRShNa-lekhaH.md

 <details><summary>विश्वास-टिप्पनी</summary>

-pAncharAtra being sAnkhya-origin is wrong - as it originates in KYV as MT points out.
+pAncharAtra being sAnkhya-origin is wrong - as it originates in SYV as MT points out.
 (Reg. sAnkhya - other way round or lateral transfer.)
-And PN was heavily vedAntic from upaniShats itself.
+And PN was heavily vedAntic from upaniShats itself. sAnkhya (itself an elaboration of the old 5 elements) was developed and adapted across the board at a post-upaniShadic stage.
 </details>